DreamChaserMXF/dreamchasermxf.github.com/index.md

 Project 1.
 Cosmos Incident Search Engine

 Building a search engine (named *CosmosSearch*) for the Cosmos Incident Management System, which can provide potential solutions to Cosmos users whose cloud jobs are failed.
 The search engine extracts the key words and domain-specific words from users' error messages and retrieves the similar issues from the existing incident log files, and finally, provide users with the issue descriptions and corresponding solutions.
-Its main contribution is saving both users' time of submitting incident reports to designated responsible individuals (DRIs), and DRIs' time for laboriously checking each incident reports.
+Its main contribution is saving both users' time of submitting incident reports to designated responsible individuals (DRIs), and DRIs' time for laboriously checking each incident report.

 Project 2.
 Data-Driven Smart Test for Intellisense in Visual Studio